 I need information about...

 Once you know you have endometriosis, you can think about your options for treatment.
 Even after treatment, most women have symptoms off and on until menopause.
-Then, when monthly periods are over for good, symptoms tend to subside or disappear.
+Then, when monthly periods are over for good, symptoms tend to decrease or disappear.
 In the meantime, there is a lot you can do to help yourself feel better.

 Along with cycles of pain, you may have emotional cycles or mood swings.
-You may feel frustrated, or depressed.
+You may feel frustrated or depressed.
 Don’t suffer in silence.
 Talking to someone you trust can really help.
-Also, spend time doing things you enjoy.
+Also spend time doing things you enjoy.

 Heat can help limit pain.
 Soak in a hot bath or use a heating pad.
 You may also find relief with yoga, meditation, or acupuncture.
-Acetominophen and ibuprofen may also help.
+Acetaminophen and ibuprofen may also help.
 Those work best if taken just as pain begins.
-If needed, you may be given prescription medications to reduce cramping and pain during periods.
+If needed, you may be given prescription medicine to reduce cramping and pain during periods.
 Keep track of your symptoms to help you anticipate and cope with the pain.

-Eat less refined sugar and white flour.
+Eating less refined sugar and white flour.

-Choose whole-grain breads and cereals.
+Choosing whole-grain breads and cereals.

-Eat at least 5 fruits and vegetables each day.
+Eating at least 5 fruits and vegetables each day.

 Following treatment, many women with endometriosis are able to become pregnant.
 Some of these women find that being pregnant relieves symptoms—at least for a while.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR